Jyouhou/ICDAR2019-ArT-Recognition-Alchemy/README.md

 This is the code repository for our algorithm that ranked No.1 on [__ICDAR2019 Robust Reading Challenge on Arbitrary-Shaped Text__](https://rrc.cvc.uab.es/?ch=14&com=introduction) (Latin scripts).

-We are preparing for code releases and a detailed technical report.
-We hope our efforts will act as a stepping stone to better recognition algorithms.
+We hav submitted a detailed technical report to Arxiv that should be announced at Mon, 2 Sep 2019 00:00:00 GMT.
+Code will be released by then.
+Get ready :) We hope our efforts will act as a stepping stone to better recognition algorithms.

 ### Team
 - Shangbang Long (龙上邦), master student at CMU MLD.